Balchão: History

 Balchão was introduced to Goa by the Portuguese during Portuguese Goa, most likely from Malacca (today Melaka).

-From the Mediterranean to Korea, making a tangy and tasty paste out of anchovies or shrimp has been a practice going back into the mists of history.
+From the Mediterranean to Korea, making a tangy paste out of anchovies or shrimp has been a practice going back into the mists of history.
 The Romans used to call such a paste garum and it was an important cross-Mediterranean trade.
 Belachan is a similar paste or condiment all over Southeast Asia.
 In Indonesia, ikan bilis made out of anchovies is served in many dishes.